michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Home Assistant can create energy sensors with different units — for example, Wh, kWh, or even MWh.
 When you configure your utility meters, make sure all related sensors use the same unit.

-If your sensors use mixed units, you have two options (but both are a bit messy):
+If your sensors use mixed units, you have tree options (some are more messy then others):

 * Convert the units when recording data into the database
-* Convert the units later during data aggregation or calculations
+* Convert the units later during data aggregation
+* Unify units during visualization

 Later in this article, you'll see that units are stored together with the data.
 However, unit conversion is not covered in the example queries — they assume everything is already consistent.